Przejdź do głównej zawartości

 });

-3. Change references from slug to id.
+2. Change references from slug to id.
 Content layer collections do not have a slug field.
 Instead, all updated collections will have an id.
+You may also need to update your file name to match an updated getStaticPaths() parameter:

 ---